It's official, Facebook is planning on world domination with an army of drones.

 Zuckerberg said in his statement: "In our effort to connect the whole world with Internet.org, we've been working on ways to beam internet to people from the sky."

 And by beam, he meant drones, satellites and... would you believe it, lasers?
 That's the gist of Facebook's Connectivity Lab - a laser-carrying drone orbiting our skies.
 Apocalypse much?

 Basic Internet for everyone

 Honestly, there's nothing sinister about what Facebook is doing.
 Facebook's been working in countries like the Philippines and Paraguay to help the communities there, where apparently the number of people using mobile data have doubled with an alleged 3 million new people on the Internet.

-Over at Internet.org, Zuckerberg has a neat paper that explains the partnership's plans: to deliver basic internet services to all by decreasing the costs of connectivity, build more efficient services that use less data while partnering with local mobile operators to help grow the industry and bring more people into the age of connectivity.
+Over at Internet.org, Zuckerberg has a neat paper that explains the partnership's plans: to deliver basic internet services to all by decreasing the costs of connectivity, and build more efficient services that use less data while partnering with local mobile operators to help grow the industry, and bring more people into the age of connectivity.

 It's been proven to work too - Facebook has worked with Filipino telco Globe to offer free data access to the former's apps, and seen the number of people using mobile data on Globe grow by 25%.